sekoyo/react-image-crop/README.md

 }
 ```

+There are other considerations to take into account such as cropping from an off-screen image if your image is sized down.
+Or taking into account the pixel ratio of the device and setting `image/png` and `imageSmoothingQuality`.
+For a more advanced example check out the [react hook demo](https://codesandbox.io/s/react-image-crop-demo-with-react-hooks-y831o).

 Some things to note:

 1. [toDataURL](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) is synchronous and will block the main thread, for large images this could be for as long as a couple of seconds.
 We are using `toDataURL('image/jpeg')` otherwise it will default to `image/png` and the conversion will be significantly slower.